 What is Trini doubles

-Doubles is a popular street food in Trinidad and Tobago.
-It consists of two soft, yellow, flat, deep-fried dough called bara with a runny, flavorful chickpea topping (called doubles channa).
-Additional toppings like cucumber chutney, pepper sauce, sweet tamarind sauce, chadon beni sauce, and coconut chutney can also be added.
+Doubles is a popular vegan street food that consists of two soft, yellow, flat, deep-fried dough called bara with a runny, flavorful chickpea topping (called doubles channa).
+Additional toppings like cucumber chutney, pepper sauce, roasted pepper sauce, sweet tamarind sauce, mango sauce, chadon beni sauce, and coconut chutney can also be added.

 When buying doubles from a street vendor, you can request the number of doubles and what toppings you prefer.